2.b) Theories on the origin of life

 The second one is a direct approach to the concept of life from within oneself, where words do not count, where thoughts are so fast that we perceive them only as feelings –those pure feelings that do not need logic because they are coherent in of themselves…

-The Diccionario General de la Lengua Española (The General Dictionary of the Spanish Language) provides us with numerous meanings for the word “life” in exact correspondence to its multiple uses.
+The General Dictionary of the Spanish Language provides us with numerous meanings for the word “life” in exact correspondence to its multiple uses.
 It would be excessive to comment on all of them, for which we will stay with the most relevant:

 - An internal fundamental force through which acts the being that possesses it